 If you have sold assets other than shares and units. have assets from a deceased estate or have several CGT events this income year, this publication does not provide you with enough detail.
-You need to read Guide to capital gains tax 2009 to find out how to calculate and report your CGT obligations.
+See Guide to capital gains tax 2014 to find out how to calculate and report your CGT obligations.